pullreports/pullreports-quick-start/README.md

 ### 3) Install the Pull Reports JAR and POM into your local Maven repository.

-Installing the Pull Reports JAR and POM file into the local Maven repository allows [Gradle](https://gradle.org) dependency management to resolve the Pull Reports JAR and all of its transitive dependencies.
-A local Maven repository is just a specially constructed directory structure located under your user home directory.
+Installing the Pull Reports JAR and POM files into the local Maven repository allows [Gradle](https://gradle.org) dependency management to resolve the Pull Reports JAR and all of its transitive dependencies.
+A local Maven repository is a specially constructed directory structure located within your user home directory.

-Copy the `pullreports-x.y.z.jar` you received from the previous step into `$USER_HOME/.m2/repository/com/pullreports/pullreports/x.y.z` where `x.y.z` is the version of the Pull Reports software.
+First, copy the `pullreports-x.y.z.jar` you received from the previous step into `$USER_HOME/.m2/repository/com/pullreports/pullreports/x.y.z` where `x.y.z` is the version of the Pull Reports software.

-Copy the `pom.xml` file into `$USER_HOME/.m2/repository/com/pullreports/pullreports/x.y.z/pullreports-x.y.z.pom`.
+Then, copy the `pom.xml` file into `$USER_HOME/.m2/repository/com/pullreports/pullreports/x.y.z/pullreports-x.y.z.pom`.
 It is important that you rename the `pom.xml` file to `pullreports-x.y.z.pom` when you copy the file.
 Again, `x.y.z` must match the version of the Pull Reports software.

 #### Example Pull Reports 1.1.3 local Maven Repository